nuclio/nuclio/docs/reference/nuctl/nuctl.md

 To redeploy only imported functions use `--imported-only` flag.

-Imported function can be redeployed to the state it had before being imported.
-To be able to do so, function should be exported with previous state which means that function will have a `nuclio.io/previous-state` annotation.
+An imported function can be redeployed to the state it had before being imported.
+To do so, the function should be exported with its previous state, meaning the function has a `nuclio.io/previous-state` annotation.